Inedo/inedo-docs/Content/installation/postgresql.md

 It's also possible to connect to an external PostgreSQL, but we don't recommend it unless you have sufficient expertise in managing PostgreSQL servers and databases.

-If you wish to use an external PostgreSQL Server, note that the only supported versions are indicated by the first two digits of the [InedoDB releases numbers](#inedodb-releases) (e.g. InedoDB 17.4.0 means that PostgreSQL 17.4 is supported).
-Other versions of PostgreSQL may work, but we have not tested them nor will we support any PostgreSQL-related issues.
+If you wish to use an external PostgreSQL Server, note that the only supported versions are indicated by the first digit of the [InedoDB releases numbers](#inedodb-releases) (e.g. InedoDB 17.4.0 means that PostgreSQL 17 is supported).
+Other versions of PostgreSQL may work, but we have not tested them, nor will we support any PostgreSQL-related issues when an insupported version is used.

 To use an external PostgreSQL Server, first create the a database for ProGet using the `initdb` command with the desired data directory (`-D`), desired credentials (e.g. `-U` and `--pwfile`), and the following arguments:
 ```